StatCan/aaw-kubeflow-profiles-controller/README.md

 - PVCs are ReadWriteMany or ReadOnlyMany, respectively
 - Supports both protected-b and unclassified mounts.

+In addition, the controller is responsible for managing links from `PersistentVolume`'s to any buckets from Fair Data Infrasure (FDI) Section of DAaas.
+This is accomplished by querying unclassified and protected-b `OPA` gateways which return `json` responses containing buckets along with permissions.

 *This will deprecate the minio controller.*

+#### Local Development
+The [Taskfile](./Taskfile.yml) includes task `blobcsi:dev` for preparing your local environment for development and testing.
+Due to the controller's dependency on Azure [blob-csi driver](https://github.com/kubernetes-sigs/blob-csi-driver) a cluster with the [blob-csi driver](https://github.com/kubernetes-sigs/blob-csi-driver) installed is required.
+As such, it is recommended to debug and test against the development k8s context for AAW.
+With the local environment configured, the Vscode Debugger can be used through `Run and Debug: blobcsi Controller` in the debug pane.

 ### [gitea.go](./cmd/gitea.go)